School of Communication

 Internships

 Internships (also sometimes referred to as field studies) allow students to gain valuable organizational experience and apply theoretical knowledge to situations outside the classroom.
 SoC’s Office of External Programs, Internships and Career Services (EPICS) maintains a database for SoC students of internships primarily in Chicago, Los Angeles, and New York City, and opportunities may be available in other cities as well.
-Students may receive up to four academic credits by enrolling in a weekly seminar led by an internship coordinator as well as working at an internship.
-One credit may be applied to the major requirements, and the remaining credits are electives.
-Additional rules may apply.
-For more information on internships, interested students should visit advising.soc.northwestern.edu/policies_procedures/internships/, and consult with their academic advisor.
+Students can also find their own internships, and obtain approval to register them for credit through EPICS.
+For more information on internships, interested students should consult with their academic advisor, and visit https://epics.soc.northwestern.edu/internships/internship-for-credit-ugs/.

 Student-Organized Seminars